 Take the Weekend Message Beyond the Church Walls.

+When church members invite their friends, neighbors, co-workers, relatives and others to join them for a church-produced Bible study, the senior pastor is introduced to many more people than actually attend the church on Sunday.
+In homes, workplaces, Starbucks and even commuter trains, the pastor’s teaching goes out to many new people.
 Often new people will meet the pastor via video before they meet him in person.
 But, the transition from the living room to the church auditorium now is not quite as daunting.
 New folks feel they’ve already met the pastor through the weekly group studies.
 And, don’t tell the group hosts and leaders, but they’re actually doing evangelism.
 Shhh.

 A Simple Teaching Tool Multiplies Small Group Potential.

 A video curriculum is easy to use.
 In fact, someone who has never led before simply needs to follow the instructions.
 The teaching on the video provides the wisdom and expertise.
 The questions in the book provide the pathway for a great discussion.
 Pushing play and reading questions is not so hard.
 Think about this: every person in your church has friends.
 The people who are less involved in the church will actually have far more friends outside of the church.
 What if your church members each gathered a group of 8-10 people for a video-based study featuring your senior pastor?
 Could a church of 100 members reach 1,000 people?
 What about a church of 1,000 going after 10,000?
 What about a church of 13,000 reaching over 100,000?
 Is it possible?
 The Bible says all things are possible with God.